mozman/ezdxf/docs/source/dxfentities/hatch.rst

         My interpretation of the :attr:`path_type_flags`, see also :ref:`tut_hatch`:

-            * external - path is part of the hatch outer border
+            - external: path is part of the hatch outer border
-            * outermost - path is completely inside of one or more external paths
+            - outermost: path is completely inside of one or more external paths
-            * default - path is completely inside of one or more outermost paths
+            - default: path is completely inside of one or more outermost paths

-        If there are troubles with AutoCAD, maybe the hatch entity has the :attr:`Hatch.dxf.pixel_size` attribute set - delete it :code:`del hatch.dxf.pixel_size` and maybe the problem is solved. `ezdxf` does not use the :attr:`Hatch.dxf.pixel_size` attribute, but it can occur in DXF files created by other applications.
+        If there are troubles with AutoCAD, maybe the hatch entity has the :attr:`Hatch.dxf.pixel_size` attribute set - delete it
+        :code:`del hatch.dxf.pixel_size` and maybe the problem is solved.
+        `Ezdxf` does not use the :attr:`Hatch.dxf.pixel_size` attribute, but it can occur in DXF files created by other applications.

     .. attribute:: PolylinePath.is_closed